 For AHRQ's patient safety initiative, the process evaluation is the largest and most complex component of the evaluation because many aspects of the health system are affected by AHRQ's work and that of numerous other organizations involved in patient safety.
-We identified five system components that are essential to bringing about improved practices and a safer health care system for patients; together, these components provide a cohesive framework for the process evaluation, as shown in Figure 1.1.
-Our process evaluation examined progress in strengthening each of these five system components.
-For each component, it addressed the three questions identified above: (1) Is the initiative reaching the target population(s)?
+We identified five system components that are essential to bringing about improved practices and a safer health care system for patients, which together provide a cohesive framework for the process evaluation, as shown in Figure 1.1.
+Our process evaluation examined progress in strengthening each of these five system components, addressing for each component the three questions identified above: (1) Is the initiative reaching the target population(s)?
 (2) Are delivery and support functions consistent with program design? and (3) Are positive changes occurring as a result of these activities?